hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

    Adjusted Average of Rolling return (wrt MinThreshold) divided by StdDev of Rolling return [ MaShaMT = (Avg-MinT)/Std ]

+NOTE: If comparing entities which have been active for different amounts of time, then the results may not be directly comparable, do remember that, as they all wouldn't have gone through the same cycle of events.

 block - avg,std wrt each block